Cabrra/Engine-Development/README.md

 ## Overview

-This is the student implementation of the Full Sail game engine [Burnsidious](https://github.com/Burnsidious) An in house game engine developed for use in lab assignments and student projects at Full Sail University.
+This is the student implementation of the Full Sail game engine master at: [Burnsidious](https://github.com/Burnsidious).
+An in house game engine developed for use in lab assignments and student projects at Full Sail University.
 The engine implementation is partly done in libraries that students have to replace as they go through various courses such as Engine Development, Networking and AI.

 ## Student Implementation